jjvanzon/Circular-Language-Spec/spec/inheritance/inheritance-loose-ideas.md

 -----

-Also show that deeper member addition will work for lists in the structure.
+Also show that deeper member addition might work for lists in the structure.

 -----